An Electromagnetic Plane Wave in the Spacetime of a Plane Gravitational Wave: Acknowledgements

 \section{Acknowledgements}

-I thank Jim Hartle and Mark Srednicki for useful discussions.
+I thank Jim Hartle, Mark Srednicki, Sergei Kopeikin, and Marshall Eubanks for useful discussions.
 I thank Xinzhong Er and Michael Rupen for re-stimulating my interest in this problem, and Ted Pyne and Irwin Shapiro for their encouragement.